roziqinkhoeru/roziqinkhoeru/README.md

 - 👀 I’m interested in web developer especially Front-End Web Dev
 - 🌱 I’m currently learning at Diponegoro University, majoring in Informatics, and **Web Development**
+- 🖥️ See my portfolio at [roziqinkhoeru.com](https://roziqinkhoeru.github.io/)
 - 💞️ I’m looking to collaborate on to improve my skills
 - 📫 you can contact via Gmail <a href="mailto:roziqinkhoeru8@gmail.com?">roziqinkhoeru8@gmail.com</a>
+- 🧠 I'm learning NextJS and TailwindCSS.

 <br/>
 <h2 align="center">🤝 Connect with me:</h2>